ctnadovich/ebrevet/README.md

 ## Features include

 - Provides electronic proof of passage with a brevet card process requiring "check in" at controls.
+- Monitors distance to controls and open/close times, and only allows control check in when appropriate.
+- Does not require anything physical at the controls (eg QR code, volunteer, etc...)
+- Pre-ride mode allows "free" start-time and  "relative" control open/close times.
+- The app can be used effectively during an event without  Cellular service or Internet access.
+- The phone can be turned off or rebooted and the app will continue to work.
+- Low power use.
+Does not run in background.
 - Needs network access initially to download event details, and finally to upload results.
-The app can be used effectively without continous Cellular service or Internet access.
-- The phone can be turned off or rebooted and the app will continue to work.
-- Monitors distance to controls and open/close times, and only allows control check in when appropriate.
+- Check-in signature "codes" available for your paper brevet card as backup proof of passage.
+- Finish certificate sharable on social media.
-- Reports control check ins back to the region's web server to allow a real time rider progess page to be generated.
+- Reports control check ins back to server allowing rider progess monitoring.
-- Can be used by any club that implements support for downloading event details in JSON format from their web site.
+- Can be used by any club publishing event details in specified JSON format.
-- Pre-ride mode allows for "relative" control open/close times.
 - Free, open source software.

 ## Rider Instructions